google/blockly/demos/mobile/README.md

 Before running the mobile HTML demo, you need to create some symbolic links in your local file system.
 Run the `mobile/html/ln_resources.sh` file from the `mobile/html/` directory.
-This mimicks the relative locations of the Blockly files seen when loading the page in a native app's embedded WebView.
+This mimics the relative locations of the Blockly files seen when loading the page in a native app's embedded WebView.

 After doing this, opening `mobile/html/index.html` should open normally,